 The risks associated with semen and embryo collection, processing, storage, and transport were described in the IRA and methods to manage those risks are presented as general requirements in this document.
-The specific requirements for risk organisms, as described in the IRA, are described here and recommendations for requirements are provided.
+The specific requirements for risk organisms, as described in the IRA, are transcribed in the RMP and recommendations for IHS requirements are provided.